department-of-veterans-affairs/va.gov-team/products/burials-memorials/feature-briefs/Service history API.md

 For Burial, Ch 36 PCPG, and COE, the claimants have to manually enter the Veteran/service member's military history, except (in some cases) Burial as mentioned above.
 The Burial form can upload a DD214 and skip manually entering the deceased Veteran's information.

 We need to determine the best approach for pre-filling a Veteran's Service History through the Service History API to reduce the time it takes to complete each form.

-We've also heard through other research efforts Veterans are complaining about why they need to add this information when the VA should have it.
+We've also heard through other research efforts that Veterans are complaining about why they need to add their military history when the VA should have it.

 ## Proposed Solution